indeedeng/imhotep/docs/terminology.md

 A component of your index that contains a single attribute of the index.
 A field is similar to a column in a database table.
 In IQL, you select a field in **where**, **group by** and **select**.

 ###index
-A datastructure that improves data processing and retrieval times.
+A data structure that improves data processing and retrieval times.
 An index is similar to a database table.
 In IQL, you select the index in **from**.

 ###metric
 Data in a field that you can measure.